Ditectrev/awesome-digital-marketing/README.md

 ##### Search Engine Marketing (SEM)

-Search Engine Marketing (SEM) is a cornerstone of digital marketing, focused on increasing a website’s visibility in search engine results pages (SERPs) through both paid and organic strategies.
+Search Engine Marketing (SEM) is a cornerstone of digital marketing, focused on increasing a website's visibility in search engine results pages (SERPs) through both paid and organic strategies.
 SEM is a blend of art and science, requiring both creative messaging and rigorous data analysis.

 - **Paid Search (PPC):**
   - *Platforms:* Google Ads, Microsoft Advertising (Bing), Amazon Ads.